 PG-13 would be the new standard for studios.

-Billion dollar movies didn’t start happening until PG-13 was invented, because not everyone could see them.
+Billion-dollar movies didn’t start happening until PG-13 was invented, because not everyone could see them.
 6 of the top ten highest domestic grossing films of all time are PG-13, including the number one overall, Avatar.
-Which sucks ass if you ask me.

-The highest grossing R-rated movies of all time were lead by the Passion of the Christ until Deadpool came along.
-And it’s overall gross was around $370 million.
-That puts it at #40 on the all time list.
-Studios just don’t want to risk anything with R-rated movies today.
+The highest-grossing R-rated movies of all time were led by the Passion of the Christ until Deadpool came along.
+And its overall gross was around $370 million until Deadpool 2 topped it.

 Even Deadpool came out with their re-cut PG-13 version before Christmas so more people – younger people basically – would be able to see it.